rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

    most comprehensive inputs from academia and society.
 The revamp and overhaul of the selection process should be on the following lines in the future.

-Unfortunately, Sam Pitroda refrained from touching on the internal aspects of IIT's autonomy.
-Apart from inviting applications through public advertisement, the selection process should incorporate views from faculty and students of respective IITs for which the
-Director's appointment is being made.
-Since every IIT already has the Senate as a statutory body, it should seek feedback on the candidates by setting up a faculty advisory committee (FAC).
+Unfortunately, Sam Pitroda's letter refrained from touching on the internal aspects of institution's autonomy.
+Apart from inviting applications through public advertisement, the selection process should incorporate views from faculty and students of respective institute for which the Vice-chancellor/Director's appointment is being made.
+Since every institutions already has the Senate as a statutory body, it could seek feedback on the candidates by setting up a faculty advisory committee (FAC).

 We propose following composition of FAC:
 <ol>